 The Mosaic Rooms Young Collective: Shall We Sit Together?

-This year, we will continue to support young people aged 15-20 to encounter the visual arts and learn new ways to consider, discuss and produce work as a collective through The Mosaic Rooms Young Collective project.
+This year, we continued to support young people to encounter the visual arts and learn new ways to consider, discuss and produce work as a collective through The Mosaic Rooms Young Collective project.

-Artist collective Febrik will deliver monthly sessions throughout 2023 (between 14 March—12 November 2023) with a group of young people from local charity New Citizens’ Gateway.
-Collaboration between the young people and artists will be the starting point for discussion, thinking and making.
-The collaborative sessions will introduce a series of methods and themes such as ‘collaboration’, ‘co-production’, ‘solidarity’ and ‘resistance’.
-The group will consider questions including Why and how do we collaborate, for what purposes?
+Artist collective Febrik delivered monthly sessions with a group of young people from local charity New Citizens’ Gateway.
+Collaboration between the young people and artists was the starting point for discussion, thinking and making.
+The collaborative sessions introduced a series of methods and themes such as ‘collaboration’, ‘co-production’, ‘solidarity’ and ‘resistance’.
+The group considered questions including Why and how do we collaborate, for what purposes?
 How do we operate collectively, and who do we invite to work with us?
-This project runs alongside a sister project at De La Warr Pavilion.
+This project ran alongside a sister project at De La Warr Pavilion.

 The Mosaic Rooms Young Collective: Anatomy of a World